trosine/juame-ospuppet/README.md

 The ospuppet module lets you use Puppet for following components:

+  * Puppet Agent
+  * Puppet Master
   * Puppet Server (>2.0.0)
-  * Puppet Master

 To manage the files in ini format the module uses the resources of the module [puppetlabs/inifile](https://forge.puppetlabs.com/puppetlabs/inifile).
 It uses the resources of the module [puppetlabs/hocon](https://forge.puppetlabs.com/puppetlabs/hocon) to manage the files in HOCON format.
+Additionally the module uses [puppetlabs/puppetserver_gem](https://forge.puppetlabs.com/puppetlabs/puppetserver_gem) to install gems in Puppet Server.

+### Puppet Agent

+The module lets you install, configure and manage the Puppet Agent.
+Currently it's possible to manage the `init settings` and the `puppet.conf` configuration file.
+The class `::ospuppet::agent` does have parameters for the very standard settings in the configuration file.
+There are also hashes to add or manage other settings without dedicated parameters.

+### Puppet Master

+The module lets you configure the `hiera.yaml` with the backends `yaml` and `eyaml`.
+The module creates a private-/public-key pair if `eyaml` is enabled.

 ### Puppet Server

 The module lets you install, configure and manage the Puppet Server.
 Currently it's possible to manage the `init settings`, `puppetserver.conf` and `webserver.conf` configuration files.
-The class `::ospuppet::server ` does have parameters for the very standard settings in the mentioned configuration files.
+The class `::ospuppet::server` does have parameters for the very standard settings in the mentioned configuration files.
 There are also hashes to add or manage other settings without dedicated parameters.

-### Puppet Master

-The module lets you configure the `hiera.yaml` with the backends `yaml` and `eyaml`.
-The module creates a private-/public-key pair if `eyaml` is enabled.

 ## Setup